|

 - Is

-certified by the manufacturer to meet a set of industry-developed
+certified by the manufacturer to meet a set of industry-developed "consensus

-"consensus standards" that specify design, testing, manufacturing,
+standards" that specify design, testing, manufacturing, and quality control

-"standard" aircraft, the FAA is not at all involved in
+the FAA is not at all involved in the design, testing, manufacturing, and quality

-the design, testing, manufacturing, and quality control of S-LSAs.
+control of S-LSAs.

 - May